Plantar Plate Tear

 Occasionally surgery needs to be performed, either frank repair of the plantar plate or in chronic cases a resection osteotomy may be suggested.

-Treatment for this acute condition can take time, with most patients pain free with 3-4 months.
+Care Management for this acute condition can take time, with most patients pain free with 3-4 months.
 Initial symptoms improvement allows most people to return to activity within 1 month.